DeadEndOfTheRoad/risc_v_single_cycle/README.md

 Instruction memory is implemented using ROM which initially reads `risc_v_single_cycle.srcs/sources_1/new/imem.mem` at start of simulation to store instructions.

-Data memory is **simulated** by using flip flops to store 32-bit words (5-bit width of address bus).
-The data is conventially accessed as word-aligned but can be accessed per-byte using `sh/sb` which modifies the 4-bit `memoryWriteEnable` control signal.
+Data memory is **simulated** by using flip flops to store 32-bit words ( 6-bit width of address bus).
+The data is conventionally accessed as word-aligned but can be accessed per-byte using `sh/sb` which modifies the 4-bit `memoryWriteEnable` control signal.

 6 N:1 multiplexers are controlled by 6 control signals (`ResultSrc`/`ALUSrc`/`PCSrc`/`PCTargetSrc`/`ImmSrc`/`ReadMask`) to combinationally control dataflow based on operation.